In this article, we’ll outline a more traditional approach to budgeting for Agile Software Development.

 - Work on building new features

-- Changing elements once you receive feedback by your stakeholder
+- Changing elements once you receive feedback from your stakeholder

-Two Factors That Determine Budgeting In Agile Projects
+Two Factors That Determine Budgeting In Agile Activity

 When considering your budget, there are two crucial things to keep in mind: